 One group took 3.5g of high-DHA fish oil daily, and the other took olive oil.
 The fish oil improved performance significantly.
 (37)

-The authors also noted other studies proving DHA’s ability to decrease and delay fatigue and reduce muscle-related oxidative stress in athletes.
+The authors also noted other studies proving DHA’s ability to decrease and delay fatigue and reduce muscle-related oxidative stress when exercising.
 These benefits are well-known.

 Omega-3 Quickens Sports Recovery

 Omega-3 can make workouts and sports games feel easier to perform by increasing endurance and reducing the energy needed to get the job done.
-The anti-inflammatory effects can help prevent a lot of muscle soreness and swelling.
+The anti-inflammatory effects can help prevent a lot of muscle soreness, including pain from DOMS or delayed-onset muscle soreness, and swelling.

 In 2011, another study examined 20 rugby players during pre-season training.
 The omega-3 fish oil dose contained 551mg each of the DHA and EPA forms, and they took it twice daily for five weeks.
 The placebo was protein-based.
 Researchers measured soreness, fatigue, sleep, stress, and mood each morning.
 They also measured countermovement jump performance (CMJ) once or twice weekly.
 Omega-3 users did moderately better in tests of muscle soreness, CMJ, and fatigue.
 (39)